-ear ended December 31, 2005 (in thous 2004

-Net income, as reported \$1 20,930 1,484

-Add: Stock-based employee compensation expense included in reported net income, net of related tax effects 294 177
+Year ended December 31, 2004 (sands) Net income, as reported \$120,930 \$71,484 Add: Stock-based employee compensation expense included in reported net income, net of related tax effects 294 177 under fair value method for all awards, net of related tax effects (9,589) (4,894) Pro forma net income \$111,635 \$66,767 Earnings per share: Basic-as reported Basic- pro forma \$ 1.46 1.35 \$ 0.89 0.83 Diluted-as reported Diluted-pro forma 1.41 1.30 0.86 0.80

-Deduct: Total stock-based employee compensation expense determined under 294 1//

-fair value method for all awards, net of related tax effects (9,589) ((4,894)

-Pro forma net income \$1 11,635 \$6 6,767

-Earnings per share:

-Basic-as reported \$ 1.46 \$ 0.89

-Basic-pro forma 1.35 0.83

-Diluted-as reported 1.41 0.86

-Diluted-pro forma 1.30 0.80

-compensation expense ("excess tax benefits") to be classified as financing cash flows.
+Prior to the adoption of SFAS 123(R), the Company included all tax benefits associated with stockbased compensation as operating cash flows in the consolidated statements of cash flows.
+SFAS 123(R) requires any reduction in taxes payable resulting from tax deductions that exceed the recognized compensation expense ("excess tax benefits") to be classified as financing cash flows.
 The Company included \$12.4 million of excess tax benefits in the Company's cash flows from financing activities for the twelve months ended December 31, 2006 that would have been classified as operating cash flows had the Company not adopted SFAS 123(R).

-The fair value for stock options was estimated at the date of grant using the Black-Scholes option-pricing model, which requires management to make certain assumptions.
+The fair value for stock options was estimated at the date of grant using the Black-Scholes optionpricing model, which requires management to make certain assumptions.
 The risk-free interest rate was based on the U.S. Treasury spot rate with a remaining term equal to the expected life assumed at the date of grant.
 Expected volatility was estimated based on the historical volatility of the Company's stock price over a period of 4.26 years, in order to match the expected life of the options at the grant date.
 There is no expected dividend yield since the Company has not paid any cash dividends on its common stock since its initial public offering in May 1994, and since the Company intends to retain all of its earnings to finance the development of its business for the foreseeable future.
 The weighted-average expected life was based on the contractual term of the stock option and expected employee exercise dates, which was based on the historical exercise behavior of the Company's employees.
 Forfeitures are estimated at the date of grant based on historical experience.
 Prior to the adoption of SFAS 123(R), the Company recorded forfeitures as they occurred for purposes of estimating pro forma compensation expense under SFAS 123.
 The following are the weighted-average assumptions used in the Black-Scholes option-pricing model at December 31, 2006, 2005 and 2004:

 Year ended December 31, 2006 2005 2004

 Risk-free interest rate 5.11% 3.40% 3.40%

 Expected volatility 43.29% 40.0% 51.0%

-Dividend yield - - -
+Dividend yield.

 Weighted-average expected life (years) 4.26 5.45 5.00

-Forfeiture rate 4.00%
+Forfeiture rate 4.00% - -